 Through this pilot, the main eProcurement functionalities are tested in order to have a comprehensive eProcurement system that fully complies with international best practices in the shortest possible time.
 During the pilot, the OCDS is implemented as the data structure for the entire procurement process.
-As for the NEPPs, it is recommended that at least three of them are operative when the pilot is launched to have a successful system that fosters competition, as well as avoiding lock-in risks.
+As for the NEPPs, it is recommended that at least three of them are operating when the pilot is launched to have a successful system that fosters competition, as well as avoiding lock-in risks.

+Policy path – Legal GPA analysis.
+Draft law or amendments to the law will be developed e.g. primary, secondary or tertiary legislation.

+Process path – Initial to-be process.
+A detail level 5 Business Process Model Notation (BPMN) diagram is produced and process change implemented in the regulatory areas selected for pilot.
+This forms the basis of a formal change management plan and internal training of the key users policy users as well as all parties involved in the pilot.

+Tools path – As-is analysis.
+Prototype digital procedures are piloted in the selected regulatory areas to prove the reform concept is viable for localenvironment.
+The result may be a pilot evaluation report, providing inputs for commissioning digital tools or a precommissioning version of the software for further development.

-Deployment.
-This stage comprises the full implementation of the eProcurement system, and therefore covers the most common public procurement procedures.
+Rollout.
+This stage comprises the full implementation of the eProcurement system and, therefore, it covers the most common public procurement procedures.
 It should also fully deploy the ePlanning and eContract Management functionalities and will finalise the implementation of all functionalities foreseen for Phase I. Furthermore, at the end of this phase, the integration with other e-government services and government registers should be completed.
 New NEPPs should start the accreditation process and some of them should be operating by the end of Phase I.

+Handover.
+In parallel with the rollout, the project team transfers all the knowledge and operational documentation to the responsible units at the Beneficiary.